opencomputeproject/onie/docs/design-spec/powerpc_boot_loader.rst

 Platform-Independent U-Boot Features
 ====================================

-ONIE relies on two fundamental features of U-Boot:
+ONIE-powerpc relies on two fundamental features of U-Boot:

 * Reading and writing the NOR boot flash.
 * Reading and writing U-Boot environment variables.

 The ONIE kernel and ``initramfs`` reside in the NOR boot flash, which is why ONIE relies on U-Boot's NOR flash I/O.

 What's more interesting is the use of U-Boot environment variables in an ONIE-enabled system, as described in the next section.

 .. _platform_ind_vars: